denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

 ## Exporting to a PDF

+This is straightforward:

-This is straightforward.
-Run `File -> Export As -> Export as PDF...` in LibreOffice Writer.
+- Run `File -> Export As -> Export as PDF...` in LibreOffice Writer.
+- Be sure that the `Archive (PDF/A, ISO 19005)` box is checked.
+- The `Export outlines` checkbox is responsible for creation of the table of contents.

+Now you have your PDF with a nice table of contents!

 ## Making a EPUB